starrematte/Elmedeno/README.md

 # Elmedeno
 A middleware for secure Deno web applications
 Elmedeno is a fully customizable security middleware for the major Deno web frameworks.
-Elmedeno is based totally on code from the [Snelm](https://www.npmjs.com/package/helmet) middleware for Deno and conseguentially from [helmet](https://www.npmjs.com/package/helmet) middleware for NodeJS.
+Elmedeno is based totally on code from the [Snelm](https://www.npmjs.com/package/helmet) middleware for Deno and conseguentially from the [Helmet](https://www.npmjs.com/package/helmet) middleware for NodeJS.
 Elmedeno currently has built in support and examples for the following Deno web frameworks:

  * **[Oak](https://deno.land/x/oak)**
  * **[ABC](https://deno.land/x/abc)**